babycamel/Teaching/README.md

 # Teaching

-This is where I am starrting to put my teaching files
+This is where I am starting to put my teaching files